Anisimov3D/3Dnucleus_data/README.md

 This work uses Coilin as C1, but it can used with any other nuclear protein that forms LLPS.

-__NB!__ THE nucleus identification is not accurate yet, if there is dirt or other nuclei close to each other, the outside signal can be interperted as a signal inside the nucleus.
+__NB!__ The nucleus identification and isolation is not accurate yet.
+If there is non-specific hybridisation or close nuclei contact, the outside signal can be interperted as a signal inside the nucleus.
-I am currently working on solving this issue.
+I am currently working on solving this issue using masks.

-__NB!__ The 3D segmentation is complicated and not fully automatic yet, it needs a configurable threshold value.
+__NB!__ The 3D segmentation is complicated and not fully automatic yet. it needs a configurable threshold value.
 Will be fixed in the future for a more scientific approach.

 This repository contains code for:
 1) Identifying and cropping single nuclei within the .lif (or other stack file) image